cealyssa814/AccountLedgerApplication/README.md

 2. Make sure transactions.csv is at the project root (same level as src/).

-3. If it doesn’t exist, you can create a blank file, or copy the sample below.
+3. If it doesn’t exist, you can create a blank file, or copy the sample.

 4. Right-click GymLedger.java >> Run 'GymLedger.main()'.